Your child arrangements aren't working

 There are exceptions when you don’t have to go to a MIAM first - for example, if you’ve suffered domestic abuse.

 You’ll usually need to have done everything you can to make your arrangements work.

-You can go straight to court if you've experienced domestic violence.
+If you've experienced domestic abuse, you can apply to the court straight away.
 You can usually get help to pay for a solicitor - check on GOV.UK.

 You can ask the court for a ‘child arrangements order’, which can say:

 - who your children live with and where

 - when and how your children will see both parents

 - who else your children will see, for example family friends and relatives

 The court's decision will be based on what they think is best for the child.
 This is different for every family but the court will usually try to make sure that children see both parents - unless there's a risk of violence or abuse.